A topic from the subject of Analytical Chemistry in Chemistry.

 Chromatographs

-Mass spectrometers
+Mass Spectrometers

-Mass spectrometers are used to measure the mass-to-charge ratio of the ions in a sample.
-This information can be used to identify the presence of specific compounds in the sample, or to determine the molecular weight of a particular analyte.
+Mass spectrometers measure the mass-to-charge ratio of ions in a sample.
+This information is used to identify the presence of specific compounds in the sample based on their mass and isotopic ratios, or to determine the molecular weight of a particular analyte.

-Electrochemical instruments
+Electrochemical Instruments

-Electrochemical instruments are used to measure the electrical properties of a sample.
-This information can be used to determine the concentration of a particular analyte in the sample, or to identify the presence of a specific compound.
+Electrochemical instruments measure the electrical properties of a sample, such as potential, current, or resistance.
+This information can be used to determine the concentration of a particular analyte through techniques like potentiometry, voltammetry, or coulometry.

-Thermal analysis instruments are used to measure the physical properties of a sample as a function of temperature.
-This information can be used to identify the presence of specific compounds in the sample, or to determine the thermal stability of a particular material.
+Thermal analysis instruments measure the physical properties of a sample as a function of temperature.
+Techniques like TGA and DSC provide information about the thermal stability, decomposition, and phase transitions of materials.

 Conclusion